kristianoye/kmud/src/fs/README.md

 * The Security Manager
 	> The security manager is created by the File Manager at startup and performs accecss checks on every file system request.

+* Filesystem Object
+	> Each mounted filesystem is managed by a Filesystem object.
+The underlying storage system may be a physical disk, a database, etc.

+* File Objects and Wrappers
+	> Each object on a particular filesystem is represented by an object.
+The driver gets unfettered access to the internals, but the MUDlib receives a wrapped version of these objects to ensure that security is enforced.